CCBlueX/Documentation/md/tutorials/installation.md

 3. If you do not see a folder called *mods*, create it.
 4. [Download](/download) the the latest version of LiquidBounce nextgen found under the section labeled *Manual Installation* (Press *Show nightly builds* to see pre-releases).
 5. Extract the jar file from the archive you just downloaded to the *mods* directory.
-6. [Download](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin) the latest version of the Fabric Language Kotlin mod and place it in the *mods* directory as well.
+6. Download [Fabric API](https://modrinth.com/mod/fabric-api/) and [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) and place them in the *mods* directory as well.
 7. Launch Fabric by selecting the corresponding profile inside the launcher and pressing Play.
 If everything worked out, LiquidBounce should now be installed!

 ### Installing recommended mods